jamie-wong/nexmo-developer/_documentation/en/verify/guides/network-unblock.md

 * `network` contains the network code provided in the original error.
 * `unblock_duration` is an optional parameter.
 It ranges from 0 seconds to 86,400 seconds (24 hours).

 When `unblock_duration` is used, it means that the network will be unblocked until the time specified.
 In the above example, network 32526 will be unblocked until 60 minutes.
-However, post 60 minutes, the network remains unblocked unless another block is issued by Velocity Rules due to fraudulent activity.
+However, post 60 minutes, the network remains unblocked unless another block is issued by the anti-fraud system due to fraudulent activity.

 If successful, you will receive a 200 response indicating how long the network will be unblocked for: